akrzemi1/__sandbox__/papers/contract_related_issues.md

 Contract-related issues
 =======================

 This paper attempts to summarize the issues with the current contract design that have came up in the recent discussions in the EWG reflector.
 The goal is to give the picture of the situation to all Committee members.

+### Conventions in this paper

+A Contract Checking Statement or a CCS is any attribute declaring a precondition, a postcondition, or an assertion, like `[[expects: cond]]`.

+An axiom-level CCS is a CCS with level `axiom`, like: `[[expects axiom: cond]]`.

+In the examples we only mention preconditions.
+This is because this is the preconditions where most of the miscommunication between two different parties is observed, and where the biggest benefit of contracts support is expected.

 1\.
 Contract-based optimizations that cause concerns.